cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/KGToolbox/readme.md

 To create the OntoSpecies training dataset:

-1. Download
+1. Download `http://159.223.42.53:8080/OntoSpeciesNewData.zip` and unzip the files under `CrossGraph/ontospecies_new`.
+The zip files contains dictionaries for manually identified duplicated uses and classes.
 2. Run`KGToolbox/OntoSpeciesNew/OntoSpeciesReader.py`to create the triples and the supporting files for embedding training.
-3. Run `KGToolbox/OntoSpeciesNew/CreateOntoSPeciesNewScoreTrainingSet.py`.
+3. Run `KGToolbox/OntoSpeciesNew/CreateOntoSpeciesNewScoreTrainingSet.py`.
 The script will
 create `score_model_training.tsv` under `DATA/CrossGraph/ontospecies_new/base_full_no_pref_selected_role_limited_100` for relation prediction training.

 ### Wikidata (CrossGraph/wikidata_numerical folder)